bezabu/bb-battleships/README.md

 # Credits

+The mock terminal used to host the game has been created by Code institute.

 Instructions on how to use ANSI escape codes to set the colour of the text were taken from [here](https://www.geeksforgeeks.org/how-to-add-colour-to-text-python/).

+The Battleship Board game is believed to have originated in WW1 and was popularised by various companies in the 20th century, notably Starex, Milton Bradley Corporation and Hasbro.